Grades 6–8

 Semester A – In this first semester, students work with problem-solving skills, beginning algebra skills, geometry, decimals, fractions, data analysis, number theory and patterns, percents, and integer use.
 Projects measure the student’s ability to integrate and apply the course objectives.

-Semester B – In this continuation of the first semester, students work with fractions; unit conversions; proportions and rates; percents; geometry topics including lines, angles, polygons, polyhedrons, perimeter, area, surface area, volume, and transformations; squares and square roots; permutations and combinations; and probability.
-Real-life application of concepts is emphasized in all units.
+Semester B – In this continuation of the first semester, students work with fractions, unit conversions, proportions and rates, percents, geometry topics including lines, angles, polygons, polyhedrons, perimeter, area, surface area, volume, and transformations; squares and square roots; permutations and combinations; and probability.
+All units emphasize the real-life application of concepts.

 SCIENCE 7

-Semester A – In the first semester students will learn about the scientific method and hone their understanding of using scientific measurements to Earth and Space Science.
-Also included are lessons on Earth maps and globes including detailed instruction on how to find specific locations using latitude and longitude.
-Much of the first semester focuses on space science.
-Students will learn about Earth movements, seasons, the Moon, tides, solar and lunar eclipses, the Sun and its role as the main source of light and energy in the solar system.
-They will learn about planets, asteroids, meteors, comets and their orbits and how force gravity holds it all together.
-Outside the solar system there are lessons on stars, constellations, nebula, the Milky Way and galaxies beyond.
+Semester A – In the first semester, students will learn about the scientific method and hone their understanding of using scientific measurements in Earth and Space Science.
+Lessons also include Earth maps and globes, including detailed instructions on how to find specific locations using latitude and longitude.
+The focus of much of the first semester is space science.
+Students will learn about the Earth’s movements, seasons, the Moon, tides, solar and lunar eclipses, the Sun, and its role as the primary source of light and energy in the solar system.
+They will learn about planets, asteroids, meteors, comets and their orbits, and how gravity holds them together.
+Outside the solar system, there are lessons on stars, constellations, nebula, the Milky Way, and galaxies beyond.
 There have been many recent discoveries in space science.
-Accordingly, careful attention has been given to presenting the most updated information available in areas of discovery such as stars with planets and the latest methods of detecting them as well as a look at NASA’s most recent Curiosity landing on the Martian surface.
+Therefore, we pay close attention to providing the latest available information on the latest discoveries, such as stars that have planets and the most recent techniques for identifying them.
+Additionally, we look at NASA’s most recent landing of Curiosity on the surface of Mars.

-Semester B – In the second semester study zeros in closer to home: Earth science.
+Semester B – In the second semester, study focuses closer to home: Earth science.
 Yet, the coursework is uniquely integrated and applied to disciplines of study outside of Earth science.
-Starting with the Earth’s interior students study rocks and minerals, volcanoes, earthquakes, undersea ridges, trenches and mountains and how the study of Earth’s geologic history helps explain these phenomena.
-On the Earth’s surface students study weathering, soil and erosion as well as water in all its forms the water cycle, oceans and ocean currents.
-Above the Earth they will study the atmosphere: its composition, air pressure and air movement.
-This knowledge is then applied to lessons on how human populations are affected by natural resources, renewable and non-renewable, both on and inside the Earth.
-These lessons are integrated with lessons that discuss how humans and living organisms are affected by air and water pollution, acid rain, changes in the ozone layer and how these conditions influence biodiversity, habitat loss and species survival.
-The course is capped off by lessons that take an in-depth look at the process of technology design giving students a look at of how scientists and technical designers work together to achieve common goals.
-Lastly, students are taught about the kinds of professions that currently exist in the science and technology fields and learn about the necessary academic preparation needed to gain employment in these branches of study.
+The study begins with the Earth’s interior as students delve into rocks and minerals, volcanoes, earthquakes, undersea ridges, trenches, and mountains, connecting the examination of our planet’s geological past to explain these phenomena.
+On the the Earth’s surface, students study weathering, soil, erosion, water in all forms, the water cycle, oceans, and ocean currents.
+Above the Earth, they will examine the atmosphere: its composition, air pressure, and air movement.
+They will then apply this knowledge to lessons on how human populations are affected by natural resources, renewable and non-renewable, both on and inside the Earth.
+Students integrate these lessons with ones that discuss how humans and living organisms are affected by air and water pollution, acid rain, changes in the ozone layer, and how these conditions influence biodiversity, habitat loss, and species survival.
+The course finishes with lessons that take an in-depth look at the technology design processes, giving students a look at how scientists and technical designers work together to achieve common goals.
+Lastly, students learn about the kinds of professions that currently exist in the science and technology fields and learn about the necessary academic preparation needed to gain employment in these branches of study.

 SOCIAL STUDIES 7

 Semester A – This study of the history of the United States emphasizes how ideas, events, and philosophies have shaped the nation.
-Students will learn about America’s past while mastering the skills of historical interpretation.
-Study begins with the earliest arrivals of people and ends with the conclusion of the Civil War.
+Students will learn about our country’s past while mastering the skills of historical interpretation.
+The study begins with the earliest arrivals of people and ends with the conclusion of the Civil War.

-Semester B – This course is a continuation of the first semester with an emphasis on how historical ideas, events, and philosophies have shaped the United States.
+Semester B – Continuing from the first semester, this course highlights the influence of historical ideas, events, and philosophies in molding the development of the United States.
 Beginning with Reconstruction, this course uses the same skill development approach to guide students through U.S. history to the present.

 8TH GRADE